akumpf/wordist/README.md

 <script src="http://akumpf.github.io/wordist/dist/wordist.js"></script>
 ```

+You'll probably want to download your own copy and put it on your server to ensure things are fast, but for testing you can just pull in the javascript remotely as shown above.

 ### wordist.init(options)

 Before you make calls to wordist, you should tell it where things are.
 Do this by calling `init`.